bgord/knowledge/git.md

 There's no standard way to do that.
 You need to add changes to the index, and then reset them.

 ---

+**How to squash last n commits?**

+Given that you want to squash 4 last commits, perform following steps:

+`$ git reset --soft HEAD~4` to reset 4 last commits and put the changes from them to the index (staging) `$ git commit -m "Squash last 4 commits"` to create a commit containing the staged changes

+---